-The comment will then appear as a yellow rectangle on the slide.
+The comment will then appear as a yellow box on the slide.
 If desired, you can move it to any position on the slide using your mouse.

-Positioning the cursor over the comment rectangle will show the comment text:
+Positioning the mouse cursor over the comment box will show the comment text: